milliHQ/terraform-aws-next-js/examples/next-image/README.md

 # Terraform Next.js Image component example

+> **Warning:** This example is not fully updated for the upcoming `v1.0.0` release.
+> We recommend following the [Atomic Deployments Example](https://github.com/milliHQ/terraform-aws-next-js/tree/main/examples/atomic-deployments) instead until this example gets an update.

 This example shows the usage of Next.js together with the `next/image` component.
 You can find the full example code on [GitHub](https://github.com/milliHQ/terraform-aws-next-js/tree/main/examples/next-image).